M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 39 active-X
+Version 9.8 Revision 40 active-X
-Optimizations mostly.
+Two bugs removed.

 The fist time you run the interpreter do this in M2000 console: dir appdir$